nckcem/custom-field-patcher/README.md

 | ...                      | ...              | ...           | ...  | ...         |
 | Q5bGNjz8HDzAhg4ndE2pum   | 2025-02-29       | IOPS          | ...  | TRUE        |

+***It doesn't matter if the CSV has additional columns beyond those required.***

 ---

 ## 🔒 Authentication

-This script requires an **API token** for authentication with the Credo AI API.
+This script requires an ***API token*** for authentication with the Credo AI API.
 Instead of hardcoding the token directly into configuration files, the script securely loads it from a local `.env` file.

 ### Setting Up Authentication
 1. Create a file named `.env` in the root directory of the project.